yokoboko/bas-pico-8/README.md

 ![Cartridge](bin/bas.p8.png)

+# Play Online

+Experience the game directly on the Pico-8 BBS forum.
+Dive into the action and play it now: [Pico-8 BBS Forum](https://www.lexaloffle.com/bbs/?tid=54986)

 ## Getting Started

 To run this game, you'll need to download the [cartridge](bin/bas.p8.png) and have PICO-8 installed on your system.
 You can [download PICO-8 from the official website](https://www.lexaloffle.com/pico-8.php).